AqwamCreates/DataPredict/docs/API/Others/ModelChecker.md

 * maxNumberOfIterations: How many times should the model needed to be trained if it is being validated.

-* maxGeneralizationError: Sets how a new ModelParameters is generated from given multiple ModelParameters.
-Available options are "average", "weightedAverage" and "best".
+* maxGeneralizationError: The maximum generalization error so that it stops training if it is being validated.
+It is calculated by subtracting the validation cost and the training cost.

 #### Returns: